pollen-robotics/zuuu_hal/README.md

 ## Usage
 ### Running the HAL
-For all ROS based use cases, the zuuu_hal must be started with :
+For all ROS based use cases, the zuuu_hal node must be running :
 ```
-ros2 run zuuu_follow_me hal
+ros2 launch zuuu_follow_me hal_launch.py
 ```

 ### Sending speed commands